Lena Dunham’s Topless Picture Applauded By Fans

-Lena Dunham seems to be making most of her vacation.
-The Girls creator and star shared a revealing snap during her relaxing vacay on Instagram.
+Lena Dunham seems to be making the most of her vacation.
+The Girls creator and star shared a revealing snap on Instagram during her relaxing vacay.
 In the photo, a soaked Lena posed, sans swimsuit, in a pool.
 Her curvaceous figure and numerous tattoos, including a delicate etching of a Sphynx cat, was on full display.
 The 33-year-old smiled cheekily at the camera.
 She opted to forgo makeup, letting her natural beauty shine.
 While Lena appeared to be naked in the picture, she sported a gold chain necklace, statement earrings, and a septum ring.

 Fans were floored by the provocative picture.